Ordering a Drum

 Bespoke Design

-The iron ring which I usually use within the lacing at the back (It makes the drum more stable to hold) is forged by our local blacksmith Greg Abel in Moretonhampstead and the hoops are made from timber from sustainably managed woodland.
-The leather used to bind the hand hold at the back of the drum and to cover the head and handle of the drum-stick is recycled, and the wool inside the head of the beater is either recycled or hand spun by me.
-The stick itself is usually Holly, Ash or Hazel and is gathered in a respectful way which does not harm the continued good health of the remaining tree.
-I can easily find other woods for drum beaters too.
+The iron ring which I usually use within the lacing at the back (It makes the drum more stable to hold) is forged by our local blacksmith Greg Abel in Moretonhampstead.
+The exquisitely made and finished circular wooden hoops are made of Willow from sustainable plantations in Pakistan.
+The leather used to bind the hand hold at the back of the drum and to cover the head and handle of the drum-stick is usually repurposed - but I also have oak bark tanned wild fallow hide leather (for which I charge a little extra as it was incredibly expensive, but it is incredibly beautiful), and the wool inside the head of the beater is either recycled or hand spun by me.
+The stick itself is usually Hazel and is gathered in a respectful way which does not harm the continued good health of the remaining tree.
+I can easily find other woods for drum beaters too - please do ask if you would like a particular one.

 Painted or not?

 The second way is that you simply ask me to make 'your' drum.
-I journey on what it needs to be and The Spirits make all the choices listed above.
+I ask The Spirits what the drum needs to be and they make all the choices listed above.
 There are of course many middle grounds between these two ways.
 It's up to you.

-The art on the drums I make are all originals hand painted by my very talented husband Fergus Crockford.
+The art on the drums I make are all originals hand painted by my very talented husband Fergus.
 He uses paint and his extraordinary intuition to convert my ramblings and stick drawings into the beauty you see here.
 No two drums are the same.
-To view pictures of some of the drums already painted please look on the Pictures of Drums page within this site or go to the 'Painted Drums' page on my blog.
+To view pictures of some of the drums already painted please look on the Pictures of Drums page.

 Prices